Overview of the Governor Role:

 The staff members who are also co-opted Governors are Jane Bulmer, a Higher Level Teaching Assistant and our nursery manager at Franche; and Jo Mee, a Reception Class Teacher.

-There are four parent and community governors, who are drawn from among the parents of children who currently attend the school and the local community.
-They are: Jenny Monger, a maths teacher from a local secondary school, Jane Haynes, a journalist who runs a local PR & copywriting company; Matt Whitehouse, a former police officer; and Kirstie Stuart, a Human Resources advisor.
-Local Authority governor is Councillor Anne Hingley, a former Mayor of Kidderminster and an experienced and supportive friend of Franche.
-She is also safeguarding lead for the governing body.
+There are three parent governors, who are drawn from among the parents of children who currently attend the school and the local community.
+They are: Jenny Monger, a maths teacher from a local secondary school, Matt Whitehouse, a Detective for West Midlands Police; Kirstie Stuart, a Human Resources advisor; and Mark David Hughes, a Financial Crime Investigation Manager.